eu-digital-identity-wallet/eudi-lib-jvm-siop-openid4vp-kt/README.md

 ## Authorization Request encoding

-OAUTH2 foresees that `AuthorizationRequest` is encoded as a HTTP GET request which contains specific HTTP parameters.
+OAUTH2 foresees that `AuthorizationRequest` is encoded as an HTTP GET request which contains specific HTTP parameters.

 OpenID4VP on the other hand foresees in addition, support to